szymciem8/AGV-Autonomous-Docking/README.md

 Calculates distance of a point of the robot, which is placed in the center of the wheels axle.
 It is the same point around which AGV platform rotates.

+## Machine Learning -- IN PROGRESS!

+System will be equiped with machine learning model that will state if docking is possible based on previous attemps.

 ## Summary

 To sum up, the algorithm consits of chainged PID controllers that control three properties: wheel speed, alignment (angle) and distance.
 By controlling those values, ....